Welcome to Atlanta, one of the most beautiful and hospitable cities in the world!

 South of the North, yet north of the South, lies the City of a Hundred Hills, peering out from the shadows of the past into the promise of the future.

 - W.E.B.
 DuBois

 Atlanta?
 I think it’s the greatest city anywhere I know of.

 - Ivan Allen, Jr.

 In Atlanta, home of the 1996 Summer Olympic Games, hospitality is more than a catchphrase.
-Described by National Geographic Explorer as one of the top 50 cities to visit in a lifetime, Atlanta is a city that loves to play host, sparing no effort to make every visitor feel welcome.
+Described by National Geographic Traveler as one of the top 50 places (and top 20 urban spaces) to visit in a lifetime, Atlanta is a city that loves to play host, sparing no effort to make every visitor feel welcome.